jocelynmutso/documentation-test/src/markdown/input-and-output-types/choice.md

 ---

-### Creating a Choice response type
+### Creating a Choice response

 **To create a Choice type, follow the steps of creating a multi-choice input type:**

-1. Select "Add item" --> "Structure" --> "Group"
+1. Create a group to contain your choice response: Select "Add item" --> "Structure" --> "Group"
-2. Select "Add item" --> "Inputs" --> "Choice"
+2. Create the choice input item: Select "Add item" --> "Inputs" --> "Choice"
-3. Select the hamburger icon in the top right corner of the question window and select "Options".
+3. Create or apply global or local list which will form the individual choice items: Select the hamburger icon in the top right corner of the question window and select "Options".
 You will then be given the option to apply a global list or create a local list.

-Below is an example of a created choice type.
+Below is an example of a choice type on the filling side.
 The choice list has four items, and their associated IDs are `opt1`, `opt2`, `opt3`, `opt4`.

 ![](types/choice1.png)

 ---

-**Several typical validations you will use**:
+## Several typical validations you will use

 `question1 = "opt1"`
 Evaluates true when the return value of question1 is opt1.